 The school operates a cashless catering system for lunches, which are served in the communal dining halls.
 Information regarding school uniform and equipment lists is provided to all new starters, with the school shop or approved local retailers supplying the branded items.

 Oldbury Wells School remains a reliable and respected choice for families in south Shropshire.
-It offers a balanced, comprehensive education with a particularly strong A-level provision that leads the local area.
-Best suited to students who thrive in a structured, community focused environment where a broad range of post 16 pathways is valued.
-While entry is competitive, for those who secure a place, the school provides a steady and supportive journey through the secondary years.
+It offers a balanced, comprehensive education and the current local hub ranks it 1st in Bridgnorth for secondary outcomes.
+Best suited to students who thrive in a structured, community focused environment where a broad range of pathways is valued.
+Families should check current admissions and post-16 information directly before relying on older demand or A-level claims.

 The school is oversubscribed, with 1.77. applications per place In the last cycle, there were 332 applications for 188 places.
 This means that nearly two families applied for every available spot, making it one of the more competitive state schools in Shropshire.